in

 Average Salary in Saskatchewan: Breakdown by Industry

-Analyzing Saskatchewan’s average weekly wages across major industries reveals significant variances according to Statistics Canada’s latest data:
+Analyzing Saskatchewan’s average weekly wages across major industries reveals significant variances according to Statistics Canada Table 14-10-0063-01, the latest data:

 Mining, Quarrying, and Oil and Gas Extraction

-The mining, quarrying, and oil and gas extraction industry boasts the highest average weekly wage in Saskatchewan at $2,122.25.
+The mining, quarrying, and oil and gas extraction industry boasts the highest average weekly wage in Saskatchewan in March 2025 at $2,294.40.
 This industry has benefited from strong global demand and high commodity prices in recent years.
 Key resources extracted in Saskatchewan include potash, uranium, oil, and natural gas.
 With the world’s largest reserves of potash and uranium, Saskatchewan has become a major hub for mining activity.
-Salaries reflect the highly skilled nature of the work and investments flowing into new projects and expansion of existing sites.
+Salaries reflect the highly skilled nature of the work and investments flowing into new projects and the expansion of existing sites.

 Finance and Insurance

-Saskatchewan’s finance and insurance sector delivers an average salary of $1,350.41 per week.
-The presence of major national players like RBC, BMO, and Scotiabank provides stability, while growth of local credit unions and wealth management firms contributes to new job creation.
+Saskatchewan’s finance and insurance sector delivered an average salary of $1,413.59 per week in March 2025.
+The presence of major national players like RBC, BMO, and Scotiabank provides stability, while the growth of local credit unions and wealth management firms contributes to new job creation.
 Saskatchewan’s business-friendly policies and diversified economy necessitate a range of financial services to support economic growth across sectors.

 Manufacturing